 How Customers Engagement will Change in the Upcoming Years

-Customer will Look for Real-time Communication
+1. Customer will Look for Real-time Communication

 Customers will like to purchase from a company that cares about their time and finds accurate information in one place.
 This is where omnichannel communication comes into the picture.
 It makes the customer experience pleasurable and convenient.
-Businesses are focusing more on customers’ preferences.

 AI-powered chatbots are available 24/7 to give real-time responses without wasting any valuable time.
 It is expected that the chatbots market size will grow up to $9.4 billion by 2024.

-Increasing Value of Authenticity
+2. Increasing Value of Authenticity

 2020 was an eventful year!
-From pandemic, social issues, to the environmental crisis, the whole planet suffered a lot.
+From pandemics, social issues, to the environmental crisis, the whole planet suffered a lot.
 And this moment opened the eyes of many businesses.
 In these trying times, several brands start to recognize the value of trustworthiness and transparency.

 Similarly, they expect brands to take stands, speak up, listen to their audience.
 The recent Black Lives Matter movement was one such example where brands showed their support.
-Spotify used their platform to amplify their voices by changing its logo and headline color in black.
+Spotify used its platform to amplify its voices by changing its logo and headline color to black.
 They also personalized playlists and podcasts to stand with black creators.

 The point is, you can’t remain silent about the issues your customers care about.
 Thanks to social platforms, millennials accept authenticity and courage from their trusted brands.
 And if you fail to make them trust you, your business could suffer gravely!

-Brands are Showing Empathy
+3. Brands are Showing Empathy